rukas/docker-mods/README.md

 This mod adds Home Assistant related add-ons to Node-RED, to be installed/updated during container start.

-In code-server docker arguments, set an environment variable `DOCKER_MODS=stecky/mods:node-red-home-assistant-add-ons`
+In Node-RED docker arguments, set an environment variable `DOCKER_MODS=stecky/mods:node-red-home-assistant-add-ons`